vita-epfl/monoloco/README.md

 ![predict_all](docs/out_002282.png.multi_all.jpg)

-It is also possible to run [openpifpaf](https://github.com/vita-epfl/openpifpaf) directly by specifying the network with the argument `--net pifpaf`.
+It is also possible to run [openpifpaf](https://github.com/vita-epfl/openpifpaf) directly by usingt `--mode keypoints`.
 All the other pifpaf arguments are also supported and can be checked with `python -m monstereo.run predict --help`.

 ![predict](docs/out_002282_pifpaf.jpg)